 All of our loose leaf Kenyan tea is grown in rich, volcanic soil, found at the highest point in the Mt.
 Kenya highlands.
 Our premium loose leaf tea is carefully picked and hand rolled by KTDA certified tea farmers and meticulously processed in the Kangaita tea factory on Mt.
 Kenya.

 We are also one of the only KTDA approved loose leaf importers in the U.S. Our most popular tea is our hand-rolled, purple oolong tea.
 The floral, berry flavor and unique color make this a very delightful, easy-to-drink tea.
 It is also known to be one of the healthiest teas in the world, due to it's notably high antioxidant content.
+We have also recently brought back tea from Indonesia.

 We seek out Specialty grade coffee from some really neat farms in East Africa, Asia and Central America.
 The Specialty coffee value chain consists of: dedicated and heavily focused farmers that work year-round to ensure that each plant is happy and healthy.
 Patient and skilled pickers: wait until each coffee cherry is ripe and ready to harvest.
-Quick and precise wet mill workers: sort and process the ripe cherries using: natural, pulped natural or washed coffee processing methods.
-Dry mill workers: remove the parchment, polish and further sort the coffee by: size, shape, weight, etc. Packagers: ensure that the correct lots are carefully packaged in Grain Pro bags, to lock in the optimum amount of moisture prior to shipping.
-Q-Graders: grade the green and roasted coffee to ensure that each lot meets the strict CQI and SCAA standards.
+Quick and precise mill workers: sort and process the ripe coffee cherries using: natural, pulped natural or washed coffee processing methods.
+Dry mill workers: remove the parchment, polish and further sort the coffee by: color, size, shape, weight, etc. Packagers: ensure that the correct lots are carefully packaged in Grain Pro bags, to lock in the optimum amount of moisture prior to shipping.
+Q-Graders: grade and evaluate the green and roasted coffee to ensure that each lot meets the strict CQI and SCAA standards.

-You can pick-up a jar of our coffee at: Liberation Coffee, Cupboard Natural Food store in Denton, or at the Denton Community Market every Saturday from: April through November.
+You can pick-up a jar of our coffee at: Cupboard Natural Food store in Denton, or at the Denton Community Market every Saturday from: April through November.
 You can also order here, or via: Amazon.com, Facebook.com, UberEATS, or Offthefarmfood.com.